ranton256/classifying_concord/classifying_condord.md

 ![svm_confusion](svm_confusion.png)

 The SVM achieves our best traditional model performance at 86% accuracy.
-I think SVM's are somewhat underappreciated amid all the neural network hype.
-They train in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and with less risk of overfitting.
+I think SVM's are somewhat underappreciated amid all the neural network hype, for reference on this see "[Do we Need Hundreds of Classifiers to Solve Real World Classification Problems?](https://dl.acm.org/doi/10.5555/2627435.2697065)"  by Fernández-Delgado et al. (2014).
+SVms can be trained in an amount of time that is quite zippy compared to more complex models that do not always beat them without a lot of training data and with less risk of overfitting.

 ## Deep Learning and Transformer Models

-Transformer models revolutionized NLP tasks by capturing complex contextual relationships in text.
+Transformer models revolutionized NLP tasks by capturing complex contextual relationships in text (Wolf et al., 2020).
 Here we use DistilBERT  (Sanh, Debut, Chaumond, & Wolf, 2019), a lightweight version of BERT (Bidirectional Encoder Representations from Transformers) (Devlin, Chang, Lee, & Toutanova, 2019).
+The [Tranformers](https://github.com/huggingface/transformers) open source library (Wolf et al., 2020) from [Hugging Face](https://huggingface.co/) has democratized access to pre-trained transformer models for the broader machine learning community.

 Unlike traditional methods that treat words as independent units, transformer models like BERT understand context by analyzing how words relate to all other words in a sentence simultaneously.
 This 'attention mechanism' allows the model to capture subtle stylistic patterns that might be missed by simpler approaches.